-- If you are shooting panos, shoot each frame in portrait mode (vertical).
+- If you are shooting panoramas, shoot each frame in portrait mode (vertical).
 This is actually a great use of your 50mm lens.
 Include a finger in the frame and shoot a start marker, shoot the sequence and then shoot with two fingers in the frame to mark the sequence end.
-If you shoot a lot of pano sequences this will easily help you find the first and last frames.
+If you shoot a lot of panorama sequences this will easily help you find the first and last frames.
 Overlap each frame by 30% with the previous one.
 This gives the panorama software lots to work with.

 - Set your focus and then turn off AF.
 You don’t want the focus changing in a panorama.